feideconnect/core-apis/docs/orgadmin.md

 - `204 No Content`: The object was successfully deleted
 - `400 Bad Request`: Organization has mandatory clients
-- `403 Forbidden`: Current user does not own the object to be deleted
+- `403 Forbidden`: User is not a platform admin
 - `404 Not Found`: The provided organization id does not exist in database

 Only for platform administrators